 As adults, no doubt we’ve had many opportunities to work in groups ourselves.
 Perhaps it’s collaborative planning with colleagues or our own experiences as a student.
 Some were probably successful.
 Others have left us frustrated and thinking, I could have just done this myself.
 As a teacher, I’ve even considered not even attempting group work because I knew I would spend the entire class period trying to make sure everyone was contributing or that some people weren’t taking over.
 Many times it wasn’t worth the effort because kids just couldn’t handle group work.
-This is until I learned that there is a dangerous myth surrounding group work that says “put students in an group and they’ll work together.”
+This is until I learned that there is a dangerous myth surrounding group work that says, “put students in a group, and they’ll work together.”
 The reality is that group work necessitates thoughtful structures and planning in order to work well.

 Question #1: Do students need (really need) each other to complete this task/assignment?

 I think we can all agree that working in groups is an important skill, but if the only reason students are working together is because you want them to, it may not be good enough.
 Any task you design for group work should necessitate collaboration with others.
 If it doesn’t, what is the motivation for students to work together?
 Can you blame them if they revert to working independently or if a few students step aside and let everyone else do the work?